NethServer/docs/administrator-manual/en/installation.rst

 End of installation procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After parameters input, the procedure will start the installation.

-.. include:: installation_interactive_end.inc
+See also :ref:`next-steps-section`.

 .. index::